tjpullen/BMB_2018/chapter2.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:2a26719018
 ## Histograms

-Plot the histogram of weights again in the **R Console**, and take a closer look at it.
+Plot the histogram of weights again in the **R Console** and press enter, then take a closer look at it.

 This shows the weight distribution of the mice, with most mice concentrated around a peak.
 Most mice are close in weight to the peak value with fewer mice showing greater difference.